afstyles/academic-kickstart/content/publication/IWG_sensitivity/index.md

 # publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: Submitted to *JGR Oceans*
+publication: '*JGR: Oceans*'
 # publication_short:
 abstract: 'Estimates of the Weddell Gyre transport vary widely between climate simulations.
 Here, we investigate if inter-model variability can originate from differences in the horizontal resolution of the ocean model.
-We run an idealized model of the Weddell Gyre at eddy-parametrized, eddy-permitting, and eddy-rich resolutions and find that the gyre is very sensitive to horizontal resolution and the gyre transport is largest at eddy-permitting resolutions.
+We run an idealized model of the Weddell Gyre at eddy-parameterized, eddy-permitting, and eddy-rich resolutions and find that the gyre is strongly sensitive to horizontal resolution.
+The gyre transport is largest at eddy-permitting resolutions (45 Sv with a noisy bathymetry) and smallest at eddy-parameterized resolutions (12 Sv).
 The eddy-permitting simulations have the largest horizontal density gradients and the weakest stratification over the gyre basin.
 The large horizontal density gradients induce a significant thermal wind transport and increase the mean available potential energy for mesoscale eddies.
-Explicit eddies in simulations intensify the bottom circulation of the gyre via non-linear dynamics.
+The distribution of eddy kinetic energy indicates that explicit eddies in simulations intensify the bottom circulation of the gyre via non-linear dynamics.
 If climate models adopt horizontal resolutions that the Weddell Gyre is most sensitive to, then simulations of the Weddell Gyre could become more disparate.'

 # Summary.
 An optional shortened abstract.
 summary: